Archive-Samourai-Wallet/extlibj/feature-dex-config.md

 3. EXPOSE SamouraiConfig from whirlpool-server (use branch "features/dex-config")

-- create a new Controller to expose SamouraiConfig from: GET <whirlpool-server>/rest/dex-config
+- create a new Controller to expose SamouraiConfig as simple JSON structure
+  from: GET <whirlpool-server>/rest/dex-config

 4. implement DexConfigProvider.load() to load values from whirlpool-server